 Rental houses may sell for less than owner-occupied homes, especially if the seller is motivated.
 Keep an eye out for some of these common reasons why a rental home seller might be motivated:

 - Tenants don't always pay their rent on time, but mortgage payments are due regardless.
 Many small-scale landlords can't afford to pay the mortgage if they don't receive the rent.

 - Landlords sometimes get burned out by owning rental property, and demanding or difficult tenants can exacerbate the burn-out.

-- If the seller has rented out the house for many years, the seller might have no depreciation left for a tax deduction.
+- If the seller has rented out the house for many years, they might have no depreciation left for a tax deduction.
 When that's the case, they may be eager to do a 1031 exchange into another property.

 - A landlord with a tenant-occupied home who decides to sell during a falling market is ready to take the hit on the sales price.

 - The home could require repairs that the seller cannot afford to make.

 Uncover Potential Defects in the Rental Home

 It's always a good idea to get a home inspection before buying a house, but this is especially important before buying a home that was rented.
 Owner-occupied homes tend to receive better maintenance because the owners are on the premises and can take care of small problems before they develop into major issues.